openharmony/docs/en/application-dev/arkts-utils/taskpool-vs-worker.md

 - Parameters of the ArrayBuffer type are transferred in **TaskPool** by default.
 You can set the transfer list by calling [setTransferList()](../reference/apis/js-apis-taskpool.md#settransferlist10).

-- The context objects in different threads are different.
-Therefore, **TaskPool** worker threads can use only thread-safe libraries, rather than UI-related non-thread-safe libraries.
+- Context objects vary in different threads.
+Therefore, the worker thread of **TaskPool** can use only a thread-safe library, rather than a non-thread-safe library, for example, UI-related non-thread-safe library.

 - A maximum of 16 MB data can be serialized.